 Now, when this happens you have a choice to make.
 You can get angry, threaten to quit, or bury your head in your pillow for the rest of the day.
 OR, you could ask yourself – “Why were the kids acting this way?”
 The truth is, there are several common reasons why kids misbehave in class…

-Common Reasons For Misbehavior
+Common Reasons For Kids Misbehaving

-1) A Desire to Belong
+1. Kids Misbehave Because They Have A Desire to Belong

 One of kids’ greatest desires is to connect with their peers.
 Sometimes a child’s misbehavior results from a mistaken assumption that an inappropriate action will help gain peer recognition.
 When kids feel disconnected from a group, misbehavior is often actually a misguided tactic to belong: “If I refuse to participate, others will think I’m cool, and I’ll fit in with the group.”

-2) Lack of Direction
+2. Kids Misbehave Because They Lack of Direction

 Unclear rules, inconsistent enforcement, and lack of consequences can ignite misbehavior.
 If kids believe they’ll get away with inappropriate behavior, and there’s a history of tolerance without repercussions, the spark of misbehavior can spread like a wildfire.

 Sometimes the room arrangement encourages kids to act out.
 Seating arrangements, physical distractions, and space issues can lead to a child’s poor behavior choice.
 One church had kids who constantly goofed off in chairs during class time.
 Their leader removed the chairs and had kids sit on the floor.
 This simple change eliminated the distraction and kids were instantly more engaged in the teaching.
 Group chemistry and personal circumstances may also create a hostile environment.

 If kids aren’t engaged in learning, they’ll engage in something else.
 And an unprepared leader is a doormat just waiting to be stepped on.